Essential Skills

 Teamwork

-Developing the essential skills of young people from poorer backgrounds is the very essence of what we at Making The Leap do, and have done for over 28 years.
-They are our proud contribution to increasing social mobility.
+Developing the essential skills of young people from less advantaged backgrounds is the very essence of what we at Making The Leap do, and have done for over 30 years.

 Five reasons to tackle the essential skills gap.